 This summer I hit up a bunch of jumper shows (in addition to HTs and schooling), and went in every class from 2′ to 2’6″ to try to get more comfortable in that setting.
-And while it totally helped me relax a bit more in SJ, P was still stopping and the 2’6″ jumps still looked huge and intimidating.
-Even though P looks totally badass (when he’s not stopping).
+And while it totally helped me relax a bit more in SJ, the 2’6″ jumps still looked huge and intimidating.
+Even though P looks totally badass.

 Then I accidentally put a jump up to 3′ not so long ago and realized that my horse doesn’t struggle in the slightest with height, even though mentally I do.

 Friday I headed to the barn for my usual ride and BO’s husband had pulled out their coops for me that had been sitting in the corner of the arena.
 Apparently they used to have them under jumps but no one ever jumped them, so they stashed them.
 Now they’re out of retirement because I need some new fillers.
 To make them a bit more spooky, they lined the top with little flowers so…muahahaha, P.

 Since BO is awesome, she came out and videoed.

 Not sure about the pole in front but still

 Then BO says, “Hey, I think I can get a really cool shot from this angle.
 Do it again.”
 Anything for a cool picture, right?

 In case you thought the right drift was gone.

 Do you still get 4 penalties if the RIDER knocks the fence down?

 Anyway.
 Then we put the pole up to make it 2’6″ and I thought for sure P would get backed off because now it’s not only bigger, but it also looks different.